 Students funded through the M4C should apply to the SDF/RTSG or RDF/EF as applicable, managed through the consortium.
 Full details of how to apply are on the VPP.
 Students with non-M4C managed Arts and Humanities Research Council (AHRC) funding (e.g. via a collaborative doctoral project) may be eligible for the locally managed Research Training Support Grant (RTSG).
 The RTSG can be used for overseas and UK study visits and overseas conference attendance.
 For more information and details on how to apply please visit the Arts and Humanities Research Council (AHRC) funding page.

-There will be one round of funding during the year 2020-21:
+There will be three rounds of funding during the year 2022-23:

 There is no limit to the amount for which any PGR or PGT student can apply, and the Panel has discretion to make awards in line with the academic merit of the application.
 The panel will however only make awards of over £1000 in exceptional circumstances, and a detailed case to support this would be required.
 Students are advised, however, that the usual subsidy per academic year is: